 Partner with Travel Brands

-Because of the size of my blog audience, some of the work I do involves comped stays, activities, and tours; oftentimes I’ll get paid to write about or promote their services.
-Running this travel blog and working with travel brands on a freelance basis is part of the way that I’m able to afford my travels.
+Because of the size of my blog audience, some of the work I do involves free hotel stays, activities, and tours; oftentimes I’ll get paid to write about or promote their services.
+I learned how to start a travel blog and now I work with travel brands on a freelance basis as part of the way that I’m able to afford my travels.

 It means that I get to live a lifestyle that I’m passionate about while continuing to write about amazing places all over the world.
-I am always transparent about my partnerships and you should know that I always tell the truth about my experiences and I’ll never promote a company I don’t believe in.
+I am always transparent about my partnerships and you should know that I always tell the truth about my experiences.
+I’ll never promote a company I don’t believe in.

 As a general rule, I travel slowly.
 I’ll often stay in a hostel for a couple of weeks or rent an apartment for a short period of time.
 Sometimes, if I’m traveling more quickly, especially if I’m on a press trip, I sleep in a different bed every night.

 Part of my recent trip to Israel involved staying in some of the country’s most prestigious hotels.
 The purpose of my trip was to show that Israel is still a safe and viable tourist destination.
-I was a guest of the tourism board, and I worked with some local companies, and for three full weeks my accommodations and tours were covered.
+I was a guest of the Tourism board, and I worked with some local companies, and for three full weeks, my accommodations and tours were covered.
 I stayed in 4- and 5-star hotels all over the country.

 After spending three weeks in Israel, and traveling to Jordan and Palestine from Jerusalem, the decision of where to go next was easy.
-If I was going to be in such close proximity to Egypt, I simply had to visit the Pyramids.
+If I was going to be in such close proximity to Egypt, I simply had to visit the Pyramids of Giza.
 I didn’t even question it.

 With one week until my flight from Cairo to Greece, and with very little planned, I hopped aboard a bus from Jerusalem to Eilat, where I crossed the border into Taba, Egypt and take a bus to Dahab, in southern Sinai.